arashzmousavi/Sales_Invoice/README.md

 hi im mohsen

-this is a Sales_Invoice for all
+this is app Sales_Invoice for all

 using:pyqt5, Qt designer, mysql, jdatetime